 The final predictor that explained a substantial portion of the variation in North American monarch wing morphology was the year of collection, with butterflies increasing significantly in size over our sampling window.
 This pattern is intriguing and has not been documented for monarch butterflies before.
 This result was further corroborated by reanalyzing the data from Flockhart et al.’s (2017) [17] Mexican overwintering butterflies, which also show a significant increase in wing size through time.
 While the Flockhart paper chose to include year as a random effect to account for stochastic year-to-year variability (e.g. annual differences in climate suitability of breeding grounds), our overall dataset includes observations from 119 unique years, which should integrate over the impacts of any stochastic year-to-year variation.
-While both datasets do indicate a significant size increase through time, the magnitude of this increase seems to be greater in the summer breeding (1.18 ± 0.54 mm2/year) compared to overwintering butterflies (0.44 ± 0.21 mm2/year).
-In contrast, neither our data nor the Flockhart data suggest a change in forewing shape through time.
+Both datasets indicate a significant size increase through time, although the magnitude of this increase seems to be greater in the summer breeding (1.18 ± 0.54 mm2/year) compared to overwintering butterflies (0.44 ± 0.21 mm2/year).
+In contrast, neither our data nor the Flockhart data suggest a change in forewing elongation through time.
 Combining our results with those of Flockhart et al. provides compelling evidence that the observed increase in size through time is not simply an artifact of small sample sizes or stochastic year-to-year variability.

-In assessing the result of increased size through time, it is important to keep two things in mind: the first is that the absolute change in wing size over the sampling window is still relatively modest, corresponding to an overall increase of approximately 0.44 cm2 over more than 100 years.
-The magnitude of this effect is small compared to other sources of variation in our dataset—by comparison, the difference between overwintering and summer-breeding butterflies is cm2—and more functional studies linking wing morphology and flight performance [e.g. 36,37] are needed to fully understand how biologically meaningful this difference may be.
+In assessing the result of increased size through time, it is important to keep two things in mind: the first is that the absolute change in wing area over the sampling window is still relatively modest, corresponding to an overall increase of approximately 4.9% (43.6 mm2) over 140 years.
+By comparison, the difference in any given year between overwintering and summer-breeding butterflies is 4.4% (38.8 mm2), and the average size difference between a monarch collected in southern Texas versus southern Manitoba is 4.7% (41.1 mm2).
+More functional studies linking wing morphology and flight performance [e.g. 37,38] are needed to fully understand how biologically meaningful the increase in wing area may be.
 Second, there are a number of non-mutually exclusive explanations for the observed pattern of increased forewing size through time, and we do not claim to understand exactly why we see this pattern.

 One possible explanation is that there is ongoing directional selection for increased forewing size, whereby monarchs that are larger have a relative fitness advantage and are therefore shifting the overall mean phenotypic value towards larger wing sizes.
-However, monarchs have been migratory over large spatial scales within North America for an estimated 20,000 years (and probably longer) [38,39], so it is not immediately clear why they would not have already been near their optimum wing morphological phenotype.
-Another possible explanation is that the increased size through time reflects a change in the natal origins of monarchs over the sampling window, such that monarchs reaching the overwintering grounds and subsequently recolonizing North America are increasingly derived from more distant locations; however, Flockhart et al. (2017b) [40] found no evidence for the hypothesis that natal origins changed during the time period between 1974-2014.4142
+However, monarchs have been migratory over large spatial scales within North America for an estimated 20,000 years (and probably longer) [39,40], so it is not immediately clear why they would not have already been near their optimum wing morphological phenotype.
+Another possible explanation is that the increased size through time reflects a change in the natal origins of monarchs over the sampling window, such that monarchs reaching the overwintering grounds and subsequently recolonizing North America are increasingly derived from more distant locations.
+Flockhart et al. (2017b) [41] found no evidence for the hypothesis that natal origins changed during the time period between 1974-2014.
+However, other studies have suggested that the monarch’s breeding range may be shifting northward [42], and there is evidence that the pace of the monarch’s southward migration is becoming faster, potentially as a consequence of a northward range shift [43].